Y0Coss/docs-fork/pages/web_cloud/web_cloud_databases/authorise_IP/guide.en-gb.md

 By default, and for security reasons, on these solutions:

 - Only IP addresses linked to our shared hosting infrastructure are authorized to access the contents of the databases.
 - Access to the solution logs is not restricted depending on the IP addresses.
-You can access it via a computer, for example.
+You can access them via a computer, for example.

 Need to change these permissions/restrictions?